hashgraph/guardian/docs/guardian/demo-guide/carbon-offsets/cdm-ams-i.a.-electricity-generation-by-the-user.md

 ### Key Documents and Schemas&#x20;

-Methodological Tool 05 – Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation.&#x20;

-Methodological Tool 16 – Project emissions from cultivation of biomass. &#x20;

-Methodological Tool 33 – Default values for common parameters. &#x20;

-Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions, etc.&#x20;
+1. Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions, etc.&#x20;

-Emissions Reduction – Schema included within the project information form; this is filled out by the project participant to calculate annual emission reductions.&#x20;
+2. Emissions Reduction – Schema included within the project information form; this is filled out by the project participant to calculate annual emission reductions.&#x20;

-Monitoring Report – The monitoring report is to be filled out based on the monitoring plan mentioned within the methodology.&#x20;
+3. Monitoring Report – The monitoring report is to be filled out based on the monitoring plan mentioned within the methodology.&#x20;

+### Tools Referenced

+* Methodological Tool 05 – Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation.&#x20;
+* Methodological Tool 16 – Project emissions from cultivation of biomass. &#x20;
+* Methodological Tool 33 – Default values for common parameters. &#x20;

 ### Token (Carbon Emission Reduction)&#x20;